 The ‘Spiller Plant‘ is the plant that will tumble out of the pot, softening the edges.
 Look for a plant that will tie the 2-3 other plants together, complimenting or contrasting as need be.

 Golden Creeping Jenny

 There's a lot of drama in this container with the Purple Sweet Potato Vine playing counterpoint to the Purple Fountain Grass, and the Red Sunstatia adding a bolt of color against the otherwise dark foliage of the container.

-I think in a month or two, the Mandevilla vine in this pot will act as both the thriller and the spiller.
+I think in a month or two, the Mandevilla vine in this pot will act as both the thriller plant and the spiller plant.
 I'll have to remember to go back and take a photo to see how it all comes together.

 Window boxes benefit from the same ‘recipe' of thriller + filler + spiller.
-The purple Scaveola and Apricot Lace Superbells seem to be the thriller, with the white Bacopa and Emerald Lace Sweet Potato vine sharing the duties of filler and spiller.
+The purple Scaveola and Apricot Lace Superbells seem to be the thriller plant, with the white Bacopa and Emerald Lace Sweet Potato vine sharing the duties of filler and spiller.

-So, do you have a Container Pot recipe that you love?
+So, do you have a Container Garden recipe, idea or plant combination that you love?
 If so, please share it.
-I gather ‘recipes' for containers like I gather recipes for meals and you can see some of them here.
+I gather for container garden recipes like I gather recipes for meals and you can see some of them here.

 Thanks so much for stopping by to visit today; I appreciate it more than you’ll ever know.
 And when you leave a comment…ah, it makes my heart sing!
 If you want to see what I’m up to from week to week, sign up here to sign up for updates.

 I have published printable PDFs of several of my most popular knit patterns and printables and have made those available to all of my subscribers.
 Come back and check every now and again.
 I will continue to add patterns and printables to this page as we go along.